Cenovus Energy CEO 'not worried' about Husky deal approval as results disappoint

 Len Racioppo, managing director of Cenovus shareholder Coerente Capital Management, said acquiring Husky and its refineries "watered down" the bet he made on oil prices rising through owning Cenovus, which mainly has production assets.

-Husky reported a CUS$7.08 billion net loss compared with a year-ago profit of CUS$273 million, hurt by a CUS$6.7 billion impairment related to lower long-term price assumptions and reduced capital spending.
+Husky reported a C$7.08 billion net loss compared with a year-ago profit of C$273 million, hurt by a C$6.7 billion impairment related to lower long-term price assumptions and reduced capital spending.

 Husky's loss of 38 Canadian cents per share excluding items was bigger than analysts' average estimate of 24 Canadian cents, according to Refinitiv IBES.

 Excluding items, Cenovus's 37 Canadian cents per share loss was wider than the expected 6 Canadian cents.
-It booked a CUS$450-million impairment on a U.S. refinery.
+It booked a C$450-million impairment on a US refinery.

 Credit Suisse analysts said Husky's struggle to generate free cash flow will weigh on the combined company.